Comfort Threshold

 The comfort threshold is set at 70% of behavioral capacity.
 When a flagship service reaches this level, Kingdom Metrics flags it as a planning trigger — not an emergency, but a signal that the service is approaching its functional limit and leadership should begin exploring next steps.

-Why it matters for your church: By the time a service hits 80% (the ceiling threshold), your options are more constrained and the timeline is shorter.
+Why it matters for your church: By the time a service hits 80% of behavioral capacity (the ceiling threshold), your options are more constrained and the timeline is shorter.
 The comfort threshold gives you a 6-12 month runway to research, plan, and execute — whether that means adding a service time, reconfiguring seating, or beginning a building campaign.